Pool Chemistry Points System - Water Balance Made Simple

 IHG points are hotel rewards, not pool-related.
 However, pool water balance involves key chemistry points: pH (7.4-7.6), free chlorine based on CYA levels, total alkalinity (80-120), and calcium hardness (250-350 for plaster).

-Pool water chemistry operates on a points-based balance system where each chemical parameter affects the others.
-Think of it as a scorecard where hitting the right numbers in each category creates perfect water balance.
+Pool water chemistry operates as an interconnected system where each chemical parameter affects the others.
+Maintaining proper levels in each measurement creates balanced, safe swimming water.

-pH Level (7.4-7.6 points): This is your foundation measurement. pH affects how well chlorine works, swimmer comfort, and equipment longevity.
+pH Level (7.4-7.6): This is your foundation measurement. pH affects how well chlorine works, swimmer comfort, and equipment longevity.
 Below 7.0 becomes acidic and corrosive, while above 7.8 reduces chlorine effectiveness by up to 75%.

 Free Chlorine (FC) Points: Your sanitizer level depends entirely on your Cyanuric Acid (CYA) level.
 Use the FC/CYA chart: if CYA is 30ppm, maintain FC at 2-4ppm.
 If CYA is 50ppm, maintain FC at 3-6ppm.
 This relationship is crucial for effective sanitization.